SnailMail500/Pandas-Guide/README.md

 This particular guide uses a publically available past data set for educational purposes.
 Please drop me a message if you want credit or if you want me to change part of it for whatever reason.
 I'll be happy to oblige any reasonable requests.

+Finally, a few thanks:

+To w3schools, whose guides on pandas have been invaluable to creating this repo and without whom this guide would be impossible.
+To the creators of pandas, which is an unbelievably good tool for the job.
+To Guido Van Rossum and the Python Software Foundation, who have made a world class, if sometimes a bit irritating, programming language.